jeremy-r-mayer/subcurmudgeon.github.io/README.md

 This is a multi-purpose virtual space intended for, but not limited to:

 - shouting into the endless void
-- documenting things I expect to forget before it's too late
+- documenting things I expect to forget
 - malignant nostalgia
-- pet photos

 If you're interested in how this site is made, visit [der springenwerk](/meta/der-springenwerk.html).